Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 Geometic algebra code
 - each circle is defined by 10 bivectors in conformal geometry (CGA).
 It can be precalculated and cached.
 The code is optimized by Gaalop/Maxima (Maxima is an optimizer for symbolic algebra)
-- the point pair is the wedge product of the two circles
+- the point pair is the wedge product of the two circles.
+Those are the two solutions of the two angles each
 - the angles are calculated by atan2 to get 360 degree angles in all quadrants

 # C parameter